LSSTDESC/Spectractor/README.md

 Package to simulate standard Star spectrum for Auxiliary Telescope and Atmospheric calibration purpose

-- SpectractorSim must be installed at the same level as Spectractor package
+- Simulator must be installed at the same level as Spectractor package
-- SpectractorSim requires Spectractor tools
+- Simulator requires Spectractor tools

-## SpectractorSim library
+## Simulator library

 Main user interface for simulating the observable spectra